Sylius/Sylius-Docs/bundles/SyliusSettingsBundle/installation.rst

 Creating your settings schema
 -----------------------------

-You have to implement **SchemaInterface** in order to be able to save setting.
+You have to implement **SchemaInterface** in order to be able to save a setting.
 Lets define for example our page metadata like this:

 .. code-block:: php